Video

 Watch a powerful video by Tina Zhi Xi Caruso about how she sees the world living with CVI.

 Tina is currently a student at Massachusetts College of Art and Design, majoring in photography.
-Tina is a disability activist and Asian American and adoptee activist–Tina is an international transracial adoptee from China.
+She is a disability activist and Asian American and adoptee activist (Tina is an international transracial adoptee from China).
 She has taken photos at Stop Asian Hate rallies and helped to write an article about the struggle of Asian American transracial adoptees with the LA Times.

 Tina is a visually impaired photographer who sees the world differently.
 She is passionate about spreading awareness about CVI by capturing how she sees the world with a camera.
-Tina loves to share what she sees with others because CVI is a spectrum.
+One of her passions is sharing what she sees with others because like blindness in general, CVI is a spectrum.

 Tina created this video to accompany the poem she wrote about what it’s like for her to live with CVI.